JizhiziLi/P3M/README.md

 - <strong>TFI: Tripartite-Feature Integration</strong>: TFI module is used in each matting decoder block to model the interaction between encoder, segmentation decoder, and the matting decoder.
 TFI has three inputs, the feature map of the previous matting decoder block, the feature map from the same level semantic decoder block, and the feature map from the symmetrical encoder block.
 TFI passes them through a projection layer, concats the outputs and feeds into a convolutional block to generate the output feature;

-- <strong>sBFI: Shallow Bipartite-Feature Integration</strong>: sBFI module is used to model the interaction between the encoder and matting decoder. sBFI adopts the feature map from the first encoder block as a guidance to refine the output feature map from previous matting decoder block since shallow layers in the encoder contain many details and local structural information.
+- <strong>sBFI: Shallow Bipartite-Feature Integration</strong>: sBFI module is used to model the interaction between the encoder and matting decoder. sBFI adopts the feature map from the first encoder block as a guidance to refine the output feature map from previous matting decoder block since shallow layers in the encoder contain many details and local structural information;

 - <strong>dBFI: Deep Bipartite-Feature Integration</strong>: dBFI module is used to model the interaction between the encoder and segmentation decoder. dBFI adopts the feature map from the last encoder block as a guidance for the semantic decoder since it contains abundant global semantics.
 Specifically, dBFI fuses the feature map from the last encoder with the ones from semantic decoder to improve the feature representation ability for the high-level semantic segmentation task.